 News John Ashe, ex-UN official facing bribery charges, dies at 61 John Ashe, former UN General Assembly president, has died.
 Pictured: Ashe at a summer concert at the United Nations on June 6, 2014, in New York City.
-Photo Credit: Getty Images / Mike Coppola By Newsday staff Updated June 23, 2016 5:58 PM Print Share fbShare Tweet gShare Email Former United Nations General Assembly president John Ashe, facing bribery charges in federal court in Manhattan, died Wednesday after dropping a barbell on his neck at his Dobbs Ferry home, the Westchester County medical examiner has ruled.
+Photo Credit: Getty Images / Mike Coppola By Newsday staff Updated June 23, 2016 5:58 PM Print Share fbShare Tweet Email Former United Nations General Assembly president John Ashe, facing bribery charges in federal court in Manhattan, died Wednesday after dropping a barbell on his neck at his Dobbs Ferry home, the Westchester County medical examiner has ruled.
 A spokesperson for Medical Examiner Ashar Kunjlata said the death, which occurred while Ashe was performing a bench press, has been ruled accidental.
 Ashe, 61, a diplomat from Antigua, headed the General Assembly in 2013 and 2014.
 He was charged last year with receiving $500,000 in bribes from billionaire Macau developer Ng Lap Seng to support development of a UN conference center in Macau.
 He had pleaded not guilty.
 Seng is still awaiting trial on the charge.
 By Newsday staff John Riley covers courts in New York City for Newsday.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.